Elon Musk says he will step down as Twitter CEO if voted out by a poll he tweeted - Local News 8

 – Musk has frequently changed Twitter’s rules by executive fiat and with no notice, banning people who violate the new rules — including several tech journalists and an account that tracked his jet.
 Musk had once tweeted that allowing the ElonJet account to remain on Twitter demonstrated his commitment to free speech on the platform.

-- Meanwhile, Musk has waded deeply into the culture wars, allowing some of the platform’s permanently banned accounts back on, including former President Donald Trump and many people who had been engaged in misinformation, conspiracy theories or hate speech.
+– He has waded deeply into the culture wars, allowing some of the platform’s permanently banned accounts back on, including former President Donald Trump and many people who had been engaged in misinformation, conspiracy theories or hate speech.

 Meanwhile, brands have been removing their advertising from Twitter left and right.
 Musk has frequently stated that Twitter’s finances are dire.